I have been a big fan of the biotech sector for years.

 The demographics mean there will be huge demand for biotech’s medicines for decades.
 Every day, 10,000 people turn 65 in the United States.
 And one thing we know is that the older we get, the more healthcare we consume.

 That demand has translated into stock gains.
-Over the last 10 years, the biotech sector outperformed the broad market by nearly 300%.
+Over the last 10 years, the biotech sector has continued to outperform the broad market.

 And I expect that to continue.

 Every January, I go to San Francisco for the J.P.
 Morgan Healthcare Conference and the Biotech Showcase.
 The J.P.
 Morgan conference is without a doubt the most important healthcare investing conference of the year.

 Tens of thousands of people descend upon San Francisco’s Union Square for other conferences (such as the Biotech Showcase), for meetings and just to be near the action.

 A crappy hotel room – and I do mean crappy – in Union Square now goes for $600 a night.
 A decent room costs $900.
 That’s because every institutional investor in healthcare, analyst, banker, healthcare executive, and consultant is in town for the conferences and meetings.

 The J.P.
 Morgan conference is maxed out every year at about 8,000 people, but the Biotech Showcase is already reporting a 60% increase in attendance for 2018.